Stuart Forster heads into the wilderness to photograph the landscape and nature, also shooting people photography in northern Manitoba, Canada.

 See the Gangler’s North Seal Wilderness Adventures website for information about the lodge and activities offered there.

 Enjoy this post on people photography in northern Manitoba, Canada?
-Why not take a look at this post about portrait photography in Zimbabwe.
+See more of Stuart’s photography from Canada in this post about New Brunswick travel photography.